 Encrypted contact form: https://www.scheja-partner.de/kontakt/kontakt.html

-C. The processing of personal data on our website
+C. Processing of personal data

-1. Provision of the website and creation of log files
+1. Provision of the website

 - Your browser type

-- Your browser setting
+- Your browser settings

 - Your IP address